AGREEMENT RENEWING AN ALLIANCE

 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's, PR OSHA's and the Rio Piedras Campus of the University of Puerto Rico's Web sites) to employers and workers in the industry.

-- To speak, exhibit, or appear at OSHA's, PR OSHA's or the Rio Piedras Campus of the University of Puerto Rico's conferences, local meetings, or other educational events.
+- To speak, exhibit, or appear at OSHA's, PR OSHA's or the Rio Piedras Campus of the University of Puerto Rico's conferences, local meetings, or other educational events to further the goals of this Alliance.

 - To share information among OSHA and PR OSHA personnel and industry safety and health professionals regarding the Rio Piedras Campus of the University of Puerto Rico's good practices or effective approaches through training programs, workshops, seminars, and lectures developed by the participants.